ParabolInc/parabol/docker/stacks/single-tenant-host/README.md

 This will run `pre-deploy` and thus it will recreate the `web-server` and the `gql-executor`.

+## Running Embedder

+Embedder isn't started by default.
+If it needs to run, it must be managed using `docker compose --profile databases --profile parabol --profile embedder up`.

+This will run `pre-deploy` and thus it will recreate the `web-server` and the `gql-executor`.

+The Embedder requires a model.
+It can be provided using the **Text Embeddings Inference** container available on the stack.
+It can be executed with `docker compose --profile databases --profile llm --profile parabol --profile embedder up`

 ## Database debug

 Some tools are available to debug the databases is needed: